tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-testing-httpwebresponse.md

 ---
 Recently I was working on a library to consume a REST API without exposing any of the specifics to the rest of the application.
 Implementing a common interface and set of custom exceptions was easy enough, but exercising the internal logic was going to be tough.

 While I could use the live REST API to verify the general logic worked, I had limited options when it came to the full range of HTTP responses and communication failures.
-Add in the impact those live API calls would have on my build process performance, the occasional failures of my build due the imperfections of talking to a live service, and the overhead of maintaining separation between my test and live data in that service…what I really had on my hands was the beginning of years of random, painful maintenance.
+Add in the impact those live API calls would have on my build process performance, the occasional failures of my build due the imperfections of talking to a live service, and the overhead of maintaining separation between my test and live data in that service...what I really had on my hands was the beginning of years of random, painful maintenance.

 If only I could mock WebRequest and have it return carefully crafted responses to test my code with, all without ever touching the real network.